-In this work, we considered the $\Delta a_\mu$ and thermal dark matter, both scalar and Dirac fermion DM, in the $U(1)_{L_\mu-L_\tau}$ extensions of the SM. $\Delta a_\mu$ can be accommodated for $M_{Z'}\simeq \mathcal{O}(10)$MeV and $g_X \simeq 10^{-4}$, for which thermal DM could be achieved near the $Z'$ resonance region only with $M_{Z'} \sim 2 M_{\rm DM}$, if we do not include the dark Higgs boson.
-A noble feature of this work is that we have included the contributions of the dark Higgs boson which were ignored in the earlier literature.
-Details of the DM phenomenology depend on the $U(1)$ charge assignments to the DM and the dark Higgs ($\Phi$) fields. {\rm $U(1)_{L_\mu-L_\tau}$} symmetry can be broken generically or in a special way into $Z_2$ (inelastic scalar or fermion DM models) or $Z_3$ scalar DM model.
-New DM (co-)annihilation channels involving the dark Higgs boson can open ${\rm DM}+{\rm \overline{DM}} \to H_1 H_1, H_1 Z'$ as well as ${\rm DM}+{\rm \overline{DM}} \to H_1 \to Z' Z'$.
-In the latter process, there is an enhancement in the longitudinal $Z'$ pair production.
-Thanks to these newly open channels, the DM mass range becomes much wider from GeV to $\mathcal{O}$(a few) TeV, dissecting the tight correlation between $M_{Z'}$ and $M_{\rm DM}$: $M_{Z'} \sim 2 M_{\rm DM}$.
-Our analysis clearly shows that {\it DM phenomenology with a massive dark photon can not be complete without including the dark Higgs boson.}
+The details of DM phenomenology depend on the $U(1)$ charge assignments to the DM and the dark Higgs ($\Phi$) fields.
+The $U(1)_{L_\mu-L_\tau}$ symmetry can be broken in a generic or a specific manner, leading to either $Z_2$ (inelastic scalar or fermion DM models) or a $Z_3$ scalar DM model.
+The inclusion of the dark Higgs boson introduces new DM (co-)annihilation channels, such as ${\rm DM}+{\rm \overline{DM}} \to H_1 H_1, H_1 Z'$, and ${\rm DM}+{\rm \overline{DM}} \to H_1 \to Z' Z'$.
+In the latter process, there is an enhancement in longitudinal $Z'$ pair production.
+These newly opened channels significantly broaden the viable DM mass range, spanning from the GeV to a few TeV \footnote{Recently two of the present authors also explored lighter DM $(X)$ mass regions ($O(10)$ MeV $\lesssim m_X \lesssim 10$ GeV) in the same gauge models \cite{Ho:2024cwk}, motivated by the Belle II announcement of the branching ratio for $B^+ \rightarrow K^+ \nu \bar{\nu}$, which was reported to exceed the SM prediction by $2.7 \sigma$.
+In Ref. \cite{Ho:2024cwk}, the excess was interpreted as the $B^+ \rightarrow K^+ +$ dark sector particles, either into DM pair or dark photon pair.
+In the latter case, the dark photon decays invisibly into a pair of the SM neutrinos, $Z' \rightarrow \nu \bar{\nu}$.}, while satisfying the constraints from the direct DM searches.
+This deviation from the traditional tight correlation between $M_{Z'}$ and $M_{\rm DM}$ ($M_{\rm DM} \sim M_{Z'}/2$) underscores the importance of considering the dark Higgs boson for a comprehensive understanding of DM phenomenology in the presence of a massive dark photon.
+Our analysis clearly demonstrates that a thorough exploration of DM phenomenology involving a massive dark photon necessitates the inclusion of the dark Higgs boson.